This Darkened Heart

-This Darkened Heart is the second studio album by the metalcore band All That Remains, released on March 23, 2004.
+This Darkened Heart is the second studio album by the American heavy metal band All That Remains, released on March 23, 2004.
 It includes the singles "This Darkened Heart", "Tattered on My Sleeve" and "The Deepest Gray", all three of which had music videos created for them.
 The album was produced by Killswitch Engage guitarist Adam Dutkiewicz, who previously produced the band's debut.

-This Darkened Heart is the first All That Remains album to feature current rhythm guitarist Mike Martin, the last album to feature drummer Michael Bartlett, and the only album to feature bassist Matt Deis who left the band in 2005 and then rejoined in 2022.
+This Darkened Heart is the first All That Remains album to feature current rhythm guitarist Mike Martin, the last album to feature drummer Michael Bartlett, and the first album to feature bassist Matt Deis who left the band in 2005 and then rejoined in 2022.

 Musical style

 This Darkened Heart marks a shift in the band's sound, moving away from the melodic death metal sound of Behind Silence and Solitude to more of a metalcore sound.
 Additionally, some of the songs feature clean vocals.
+It is also known for its intricate guitar solos, precise drumming, brutal/heavy screams and tight rhythm work — a step up in technical proficiency from their debut.
+Producer Adam Dutkiewicz helped shape the crisp, modern metalcore sound.